The Social Cost of Intelligence: Emergence, Propagation, and Amplification of Stereotypical Bias in Multi-Agent Systems

-where $ v_j \in \text{Neighbors}(v_i) \Longleftrightarrow A_{ij} = 1. $
+where

-\textit{Step 2: Update} Agent $v_i$ updates its response based on neighbors’ messages and its own previous state.
+\textit{Step 2: State Transition} Agent \(v_i\) updates its response state conditioned on the received observations and its previous state:

-where \(f_{\text{style}}\) is instantiated according to the communication protocol: integrating others’ answers (cooperative), critically evaluating and counter-arguing (debate), or emphasizing the superiority of its own answer (competitive).
+where \(f_{\text{trans}}\) denotes the state transition function that governs how an agent updates its internal response state based on neighboring observations and its previous state.
+Different state transition functions correspond to different communication behaviors, such as cooperative information aggregation, adversarial critique, or competitive self-reinforcement.

-\textbf{3.
-Termination:} After a fixed number of rounds or upon convergence, the MAS yields the final set of responses $\{R^{(T)}_i\}_{i=1}^{|V|}$ or aggregates them into a single collective answer (e.g., by majority vote or randomly among tied options).
-The final answer may either be neutral or potentially bias - advantages or harm a particular social group.
+\item \textbf{Termination:} After a fixed number of communication rounds or upon convergence, the MAS produces the final set of response states $\{R_i^{(T)}\}_{i=1}^{|V|},$ which can optionally be aggregated into a collective decision through mechanisms such as majority voting or random selection among tied options.